kohler/hotcrp/devel/apidoc/submissions.md

 > Retrieve multiple submissions

-This endpoint retrieves JSON-formatted information about multiple submissions based on a search.
+Retrieve submission objects matching a search.

 The search is specified in the `q` parameter; all matching visible papers are returned.
 Other search parameters (`t`, `qt`) are accepted too.
 The response property `papers` is an array of matching submission objects.

 Since searches silently filter out non-viewable submissions, `/papers?q=1010` and `/paper?p=1010` can return different error messages.
 The `/paper` request